Introduction

 What Is a Dynamic Link and How Do They Differ from Regular URLs?

 At Apptrove, Dynamic Links (Unilinks) are built to operate across platforms, devices, and time delays — ensuring your routing logic adapts to real-world user behavior rather than ideal assumptions.
-Instead of pointing users to a single, fixed destination, dynamic links adapt to where the user is in their journey and what state the user’s device(s) were at that particular moment.
+Instead of pointing users to a single, fixed destination, Dynamic Links respond to where the user is in their journey and the state of their device at that exact moment.

 The Complete App User Journey Through Dynamic Links